 I was popular and i was cool.
-But i was nowhere; ironically it took going to Harvard, including the sexual abuse at home, to find my way again.
-I got completely lost in that elite world of a prestigious boarding school, and if Harvard was a step even higher, the international connection fit like an old shoe, and the New York connection that ran through both my childhood and Kent School, proved through.
+But i was nowhere; ironically it took going to Hutton, including the sexual abuse at home, to find my way again.
+I got completely lost in that elite world of a prestigious boarding school, and if Hutton was a step even higher, the international connection fit like an old shoe, and the New York connection that ran through both my childhood and Wayland School, proved through.

 In my mind i hear my mither encouraging me along this course, and it is the route to a sense if humor, which i had lost, or never had.
 I lived to help Blacks and Jews.
 Now its MY turn.